-BRTC works closely with local and county health departments to provide medical and health services.
+BRTC works closely with local community healthcare providers and county health departments to provide medical and health services.
 Students are encouraged to contact the Dean of Students for assistance with health and wellness issues.
 All information will remain confidential.

 Immunizations